 A key step in the Guardianship process is a hearing where the subject and any relatives or others can be heard.
 It will take place in probate court.
 During the hearing, the judge will hear witnesses and review any documents that are submitted.
 The key question that the court will be asking is whether the subject is capable of making decisions for themselves.
 The judge must find by clear and convincing evidence that the subject lacks understanding or capacity to make or communicate informed decisions.
 This is often due to “mental illness, mental deficiency, physical illness, or disability.”
 The subject as well as relatives and others will have an opportunity to contest the Guardianship.

-Call a Richland Hills MI Guardianship Lawyer for More Information
+Call a Rochester Hills MI Guardianship Lawyer for More Information

 A Guardianship can be beneficial to everyone involved.
 They often help families care for their loved ones in difficult times.
 If you have questions, contact a Rochester Hills MI Guardianship lawyer at Sumner & Associates, P.C.